Japan PM's "stealth" constitution plan raises civil rights fears

-TOKYO, May 2 (Reuters) - Shinzo Abe makes no secret of wanting to revise Japan’s constitution, which was drafted by the United States after World War Two, to formalise the country’s right to have a military - but critics say his plans go deeper and could return Japan to its socially conservative, authoritarian past.
+TOKYO (Reuters) - Shinzo Abe makes no secret of wanting to revise Japan’s constitution, which was drafted by the United States after World War Two, to formalize the country’s right to have a military - but critics say his plans go deeper and could return Japan to its socially conservative, authoritarian past.

 Abe, 58, returned to office in December for a second term as prime minister and is enjoying sky-high support on the back of his “Abenomics” recipe for reviving the economy through hyper-easy monetary policy, big spending and structural reform.